vedanti92/chrome_extension/README.md

 # chrome_extension

-the name of thus chrome extenion is Leads Tracker.
+The name of this chrome extenion is Leads Tracker.